Travel document: Identity cards

 In North America, American citizens may travel to Canada or certain islands in the Caribbean using the passport card while children holding Canadian or American citizenship may travel between America and Canada using birth certificates under certain circumstances.
 An Enhanced Driving Licence is an identity card issued by provincial and state authorities in Canada and America that, in addition to serving as a valid driving licence, enables its bearer to clear land border controls between the two countries.
 It is not valid for air travel and does not permit its holder to clear border controls at airports.
-It also serves as a valid driving licence.
 Certain provinces and states may issue similar enhanced versions of regional identity cards issued to individuals who do not drive.
 Similarly, a Border Crossing Card (BCC) is an identity document issued by the American government to nationals of Mexico.
 As a standalone document, the BCC allows its holder to visit border areas when entering by land or sea directly from Mexico for up to 30 days and, when presented with a valid Mexican passport, functions as a B1/B2 visa for entry to any part of the United States by any means of transportation.
 Additionally, Mexico permits the use of identity cards issued by Mexican consulates overseas, voter ID cards, and CURP cards by Mexican citizens entering the country, which has the effect of enabling individuals who use the BCC or an American Permanent Resident Card as a standalone travel document when travelling to re-enter Mexico without a passport.

 Members of the East African Community (composed of Kenya, Tanzania, Uganda, Rwanda and Burundi) may issue an East African passport.
 East African passports are recognised by only the five members, and are only used for travel between or among those countries.
 The requirements for eligibility are less rigorous than are the requirements for national passports used for other international travel.
 The member states of the Economic Community of West African States (ECOWAS) do not require passports for their citizens when moving within the community.
 National ID cards are sufficient.
 The member states are Benin, Burkina Faso, Cape Verde, Gambia, Ghana, Guinea, Guinea Bissau, Ivory Coast, Liberia, Mali, Niger, Nigeria, Senegal, Sierra Leone, and Togo.